 - Many of our students start their own businesses or entertain job offers before they even reach graduation.
 Many others choose to pursue advanced degrees in engineering, medicine, law or business.

-- You can visit the Career Outcomes site on the Admissions website at http://www.udel.edu/apply/career-outcomes/ to view employment and salary data for recent COE graduates.
+- Please visit the Career Outcomes site at http://www.udel.edu/apply/career-outcomes/ to view employment and salary data for recent COE graduates.

 DO YOU HAVE CO-OPS OR INTERNSHIPS?